 Global electric vehicle charging infrastructure market, by connector, 2021-2027 (USD Million)

 European and North American automakers are the primary proponents of CCS.
 North and Central America, Korea, and Taiwan are the most common locations for Type 1 and Combo 1 chargers, whereas North and South America, Europe, South Africa, Arabia, India, Oceania, and Australia are the most common locations for Type 2 and Combo 2 chargers.
 China uses the competing GB/T standard for DC charging, while Japan uses CHAdeMO.
 In the majority of the remaining nations, no standard is currently preferred; however, CharIN recommends using Type 2 and Combo 2.
 All high-power DC charging points installed after November 18, 2017, in the European Union must be equipped with Combo 2 connectors for interoperability purposes, according to Directive 2014/94/EU.
 This does not preclude the use of other charging technologies, such as CHAdeMO or AC Rapid.

 On the basis of application, the market is fragmented into commercial and residential.
-In this type, commercial segment held the largest market share of 89% in 2020.
+In this type, commercial segment held the largest market share in 2021.
 Globally, there is an increasing demand for public EV charging infrastructure.
 The implementation of charging infrastructure has not kept up with the surge in sales of electric passenger vehicles.
 As the cost of these vehicles falls and they reach new markets, the demand for public charging stations will only grow.
 This is especially true for people who live in multi-unit buildings or rent their homes.

 Retailers are great candidates for serving as site hosts for electric vehicle charging stations, both as places of business and as employers.
 Retailers can gain a variety of advantages by hosting electric vehicle charging stations, including: